vim-ctrlspace/vim-ctrlspace/README.md

 delay will equal the list size.
 That way the plugin ensures smooth search input behavior.
 Default value: `[50, 500]`

+### `g:ctrlspace_search_resonators`

+Allows you to set characters which will be used to increase search accurancy.
+If such _resonator_ is found next to the searched sequence, it increases the search score.
+For example, consider following files: `zzzabczzz.txt`, `zzzzzzabc.txt`, and `zzzzz.abc.txt`.
+If you search for `abc` with default resonators, you will get the last file as the top relevant item, because there are two resonators (dots) next to the searched sequence.
+Next you would get the middle one (one dot around `abc`), and then the first one (no resonators at all).
+You can disable this behavior completely by providing an empty array.
+Default value: `['.', '/', '\', '_', '-']`

 ### Colors

 The plugin allows you to define its colors entirely.
 By default it comes with